apalache-mc/apalache/FUNDING.md

 ## Apalache Funding

-We are grateful to the following organizations for financially supporting the project Apalache for significant duration of time in the past:
+We are grateful to the following organizations for financially supporting the Apalache project (in the form of grants or employment) for a significant duration of time in the past:

 - [Informal Systems][]: 2020-2024
 - [Vienna Business Agency][]: 2021-2023